 John shifted in his chair and stared at Paula for a moment, his fingers touching his face.

-‘Well, I never came home with a black eye again.’
+‘Well, I never came home from school with a black eye again.’

 Elements of a Story

 A good story is made up of three elements:

 - A character’s external voice.

 - A character’s reaction to events.